AlbinTouma/albintouma.github.io/content/_index.md

 I'm an analyst and researcher with +3 years of experience in open source intelligence and anti-money laundering.
 I cover many different topics here ranging from projects I've published to research articles and solutions I've come across through my work.

 {{% details title="What is your tech stack?" closed="true" %}}

-I'm a hobbyist who learnt to programme through projects.
+I learnt to programme at work and through projects.
 Here are the programming languages that I use most frequently

 - Python
 - SQL
 - Golang
-- Javascript

 {{% /details %}}